 And bring an ID.
 Again, you can probably talk your way in to a bib without an ID.
 But it’s a lot easier if you have one.

 It is possible to pick up bibs for other people.
 Let’s say you’re arriving early, and a friend is coming in late Friday night.
 You can pick up their bib.
 But only other skiers can pick up bibs.
 It helps if you have him send/fax/give you a signed piece of paper saying “I ______ authorize ______ to pick up my bib for the Birkie.”
 You will need their printout or confirmation email.
 A photocopy of their ID won’t hurt.
 They are strict about this, but understand that people sometimes grab bibs for each other.
 Just don’t walk in and say “I’m here to pick up my bib, and these three others,” without some documentation.
 It’s a lot less likely to work.
-Having a print-out of the email from those people probably would expedite the process as well.
-I think they require you to be picking up your own bib at the same time, but you might be able to talk your way out of this if you have a good reason, but best not to try.
+They require you to be picking up your own bib at the same time, but you might be able to talk your way out of this if you have a good reason, but best not to try.

 • Grooming and skiing before the race:

-Grooming for the race is very snow-depenent!
+Grooming for the race is very snow-dependent!
 Watch our homepage, and birkie.com, for updates.
 In recent years, especially with the Korteloppet on Friday, there has been less skiing available, but the Birkie has expanded trails at Telemark, so there may be more optons.
 This is all subject to a whole lot of change and we will generally update this page with information.